 Scientifically speaking, we, women tend to overthink because we can’t help it.
 We have a predisposition to overanalyzing any unfamiliar situation or event.
 Researchers at Amens Clinic in California concluded in their studies that our brains are “significantly more active” than men’s brains.

 We lose on average 2-4 hours every night due to overthinking.
+Two years ago, that 2-4 hours of lost sleep turned into only 2-4 hours of sleep at all.

 - Gratitude.
 Start every day by writing down 3 things you’re grateful for before your feet even hit the floor.
 I also write down 3 things I’m grateful for at the end of the day as well.
 You can use a gratitude journal, write it in your daily planner, use a notebook, or even put it in your phone’s notes app.